apache/geode-native/examples/cpp/continuousquery/README.md

 # Continuous Query Example
-This is a simple example showing how to create and execute a continuous query.
+This is a simple example showing how to create a continuous query.

 ## Prerequisites
 * An installation of Apache Geode.
 * Apache Geode Native, built and installed.
-* Apache Geode Native examples, built and installed.
+* Apache Geode Native examples, built.
 * A `GEODE_HOME` environment variable set to the location of the Apache Geode installation.
-* `GEODE_HOME/bin` in the execution path.

 ## Running
-1. Set the current directory to the `continuousquery` directory in your example workspace.
+1. Set the current directory to the `continuousquery` directory in your installed example workspace.

   ```
   $ cd workspace/examples/cpp/continuousquery
   ```

-1. Run the `startserver.sh` script to start the Geode server, create a region, and populate the region with sample data.
+1. Run the `startserver.sh` script to start the Geode locator, server, and create a region.

   ```
   $ sh ./startserver.sh